How Can My Partner Join/Stay with Me In the UK Permanently?

 In order to satisfy the financial requirement you must meet a minimum income threshold of £29,000 (*For all new applications being made on or after 11 April 2024).

-If you or your partner were first granted leave as a spouse/partner before 11 April 2024 and you/they are extending that visa, the minimum income threshold is £18,600 gross per annum.
+If you or your partner were first granted leave as a spouse/partner for an appliction that was submitted before 11 April 2024 and you/they are extending that visa, the minimum income threshold is £18,600 gross per annum.
 This threshold increases to £22,400 where you are applying to extend with a dependant child, and then further increments of £2,400 for each additional child you are applying with (up to a maximum threshold of £29,000).

 You can meet this via you and/or your spouse/partner's income from employment or self-employment).
 You can also meet this with cash savings over £16,000, pensions, maternity allowances or bereavement benefits received in the UK.